Find the epicenter for art, culture, food, and music in Fishtown, Philly

 Art, community, food, and music come together beautifully in the Fishtown neighborhood of Philadelphia.
 And because the area is so welcoming, the residents are always happy to invite new neighbors into the mix.

 Want to find out more about living in Philly?
 A coliving space in the City of Brotherly Love may be exactly what you’re looking for.
-You can enjoy city living for an attainable price by renting a private room in a beautiful shared suite within a friendly home.
+Common Frankford offers private bedrooms in fully-furnished shared suites with all the household essentials and awesome amenities, like a coworking space and rooftop deck.
 Explore coliving spaces in Philadelphia today.